Endoscopic Gastric Balloon

 A saline filled gastric balloon is inserted into your stomach through your mouth under sedation.
 It is a relatively minor procedure, but it may take your stomach a few days to weeks to adjust to the balloon.
 You will usually be able to go home the same day.
 Also known as an intragastric balloon, this type of weight loss treatment can help you lose weight without invasive surgery.
 This procedure does not require any surgical incisions, nor do patients need to undergo general anesthesia.
 Placement and removal typically take just 30 minutes and completed on an outpatient basis.

-In a small number of cases, patients may not be able to tolerate the balloon for the full six (6) month period due to the possible sides effects of nausea and vomiting which may worsen resulting in early removal of the gastric balloon.
+In a small number of cases, patients may not be able to tolerate the balloon for the full six (6) month period due to the possible side effects of nausea and vomiting which may worsen resulting in early removal of the gastric balloon.

 Following the Procedure